 I was very skeptical when I first was exposed to this over 20 years ago when one of my midwifery clients gave birth.
 She was an N.D.
 (Naturopathic Physician) and knew much more than I about the benefits of consuming your own dehydrated placenta.
 She did the process herself, took the capsules, and I forgot all about it.

 My other client was a second time mom who had struggled with achieving a sufficient milk supply for her first baby.
-Additionally, she said that for the first 9 months of her new motherhood, she loved her daughter, but didn’t find much joy in being a mom.
+Additionally, she said that for the first 9 months of her new mother hood, she loved her daughter, but didn’t find much joy in being a mom.
 She also found that her husband wasn’t very helpful, and their relationship suffered.
 Around that 9 month mark however, she found that one day, it felt as if “the sun came out.”
-She hadn’t realized that she had been seeing everything through the lens of depression.
+She hadn’t realized that she had been depressed.
 She knew she had been exhausted, and thought her relationship was in a challenging space.
 Once the fog lifted, her relationship returned to its pre-pregnancy health, and she loved being a mom.

 Since then, I worked very hard to become certified as a Placenta Encapsulation Specialist through PBi, and have now done over 50 placentas.